gcormier9/GRun/README.md

 ![GRun Expand](/doc/GRunWatch1.png)

 ## Release Notes
+### Version 1.22
+ - BugFix : It it now possible to use "Lap Time" if "Lap Distance" is set to 0
+ - Compiled using Connect IQ SDK Release 3.1.6

 ### Version 1.21
  - Removed "Average Pace (Calculated manually using timer/distance)" field
  - Replaced field "Time spend on current km/mile" by "ETA Lap"